Kopano-dev/core-tools/readme.md

 ================

-The following scripts allow you to rename the systemfolders to a other language.
+The following script allow you to rename the systemfolders to a other language.